manolisliolios/suizino/README.md

 ![Suizino Wallet Design](https://mliolios.s3.eu-north-1.amazonaws.com/127.0.0.1_5173_(macbook).png)

-# Suizino dApp - Built on top of Sui
+## Suizino dApp - Built on Sui Blockchain

 This project is built on-top of Sui blockchain using a Sui smart contract.